albertovitto/VCS-Project/README.md

   - `--video` targets the video in the dataset to analyze,
   - `--include_steps` tells the script to show useful debug information,
   - `--frame_skip` makes the script skip frames during analysis.
+- While the video is playing, press the "R" button to start the painting retrieval, rectification and localization.
+You will see the outputs in new windows and in the command line for more details.
+Press any keyboard buttons to resume the video.
+- While the video is playing, press the "P" button to pause the video, and any buttons to resume it.
+- While the video is playing, press the "Q" button to quit the video.

 ## Evaluation
 #### Painting detection